analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

 ## Porting Applications to the Cube Camera

-Demo examples running on the Cube Camera includes 3 main components:
+Demo examples running on the Cube Camera include three main components:

-1. First MAX78000 for video AI application: It is executed on the first MAX78000 which is connected to the image sensor.
-This application initializes the image sensor, captures its image data, and streams it to the MAX32666 using the QSPI to be displayed on the TFT.
-Besides, it initializes the CNN and feeds the image sensor data to the CNN to run the inferences.
-The result of inferences is unloaded and sent to the MAX32666 to be displayed.
-The preprocessing of image data and optional post-processing of the inference results are performed in this application.
+1. First MAX78000 for video AI application: The application is executed on the first MAX78000 which is connected to the image sensor.
+This application initializes the image sensor, captures its image data, and streams it to the MAX32666 using the QSPI for display on the TFT.
+Additionally, it initializes the CNN and feeds the image sensor data to the CNN to run inferences.
+Inference results are unloaded and sent to the MAX32666 to be displayed.
+Preprocessing of image data and optional post-processing of the inference results are performed in this application.

-2. Second MAX78000 for audio AI application: It is developed on the second MAX78000 which is connected to the digital microphone.
-This application initializes the CNN and I2S digital microphone (or CODEC), collects audio samples, loads to the CNN, runs inferences, unloads the results, and sends them to the MAX32666 to be displayed and/or further processed.
-The preprocessing of audio data and optional post-processing of the inference results are performed in this application.
+2. Second MAX78000 for audio AI application: This application is developed on the second MAX78000 which is connected to the digital microphone.
+This application initializes the CNN and I2S digital microphone (or CODEC), collects audio samples, loads the CNN, runs inferences, unloads the results, and sends them to the MAX32666 to be displayed and/or further processed.
+Preprocessing of audio data and optional post-processing of the inference results are performed in this application.

 3. MAX32666 for main control, connectivity, interface, and management.
-This application includes all initialization and control of Power Management, TFT, Accelerometer, BLE, and other peripherals.
+This application includes all initialization and control of Power Management, TFT, accelerometer, BLE, and other peripherals.

    <img src="maxrefdes178_doc/maxrefdes178.jpg" style="zoom:80%;" />

-To have an application running on the Cube Camera, generally all 3 components are needed.
-The provided examples include a framework with required control code, commands, and state machines for each of the 3 micros.
+To have an application running on the Cube Camera, generally all three components are needed.
+The provided examples include a framework with required control code, commands, and state machines for each of the three microcontrollers.

-For the fastest implementation, one can modify one of the provide demo examples to suit the desired application as highlighted below.
+For the fastest route to a working implementation, modify one of the provided demo examples as described below.